 14) Elevate our police profession to the status of professionals (to attract more and better candidates and to have more respect from the public);

-15) Additional and mandatory annual police education and trainings for the use of force, ethnics, hate crime, racial discriminations, civics and civil rights;
+15) Additional and mandatory annual police education and trainings for the use of force, ethnics, hate crimes, racial discriminations, civics and civil rights;

 16) Reform the grand jury process;